September 08, 2023

 However, some businesses may find it cumbersome to access data in the first place.
 Even more importantly, effective data blending requires two types of data: internal and external.
 Primary, or internal, sources refer to data sourced by your business.
 For instance, this may include sales information collected by your sales department.

-The second type is external, or alternative, data.
+The second type is external, or public web, data.
 This is independent of your internal data, but it helps you enrich your analysis and obtain actionable research.
 You can use a data provider to source relevant information or establish an in-house team to collect data by web scraping, for instance.
 However, an in-house team may require more time and resources compared to data providers, which now provide access to many types of data relevant to any industry or business.

 Depending on your business and type of data, there could be different techniques or methods to blend data.
 The general steps, however, are data preparation, blending, validation, and outputting.